Java and GraalVM Runtime for Microservices

 Query documents with Java.

-The GET request has two query parameters: filter to apply a query and pagesize to limit the response to two documents.
+The GET request has two query parameters: filter

 Here we use the unirest java http library.